Urinary Tract Infection in Males Workup

 Postvoid residual urine volume measurement

 Measurement of the postvoid residual urine volume may be helpful in the older patient for whom prostatism is suspected.
-Although this measurement is traditionally performed via catheterization, some institutions are now using ultrasonography for this measurement.[8]
-If the postvoid residual urine volume is elevated, then a urinary catheter must be placed and urologic consultation obtained.
+Although this measurement traditionally is performed via catheterization, some institutions are using ultrasonography for this measurement.
+[12] If the postvoid residual urine volume is significantly elevated, a urinary catheter must be placed and urologic consultation obtained.

 Urodynamic studies